iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted151009/report.md

 > No, don't want it<br> :date: __2021-01-26 19:47:56__

 > Poor, at best.
 I know I have been in close proximity to many individuals who have tested positive.
 Never once have i been notified.
 There is 1 person I know for certain and I spend an extensive amount of time with.
 I should have received a notice.
 I got bubkiss.<br> :date: __2021-01-14 18:58:55__

-> IT REALLY SOUNDS LIKE THIS APP SUCKS.!!!
-Reading the reviews I DEFINITELY WOULD NOT INSTALL THIS ON MY PHONE. 👎 👎 👎 FROM AN ANDROID USER.<br> :date: __2021-01-11 21:31:10__